 Great resource for all kinds of stuff they’ve done and are doing.
 The link above is to one of the higher levels and takes you to their page on residential buildings.
 From there you can check out the Building America site, including the Solution Center, Guidelines for Home Energy Professionals, the Solar Decathlon, and more.

 If you want to know how to insulate a non-insulation contact recessed can light or cap an open chase in an attic, here’s a great place to find out how.
 The main limitation here is that it’s all text.
 Well, it was until my friend Amanda Hatherly at Santa Fe Community College got into them and started illustrating some of the most popular specifications with photographs.
 They’re not accessible to the general public, though.
 You have to find out if your state has access and get in touch with the organization that can let you in.
 In New Mexico, that’s SFCC.

 The acronym stands for Weatherization Assistance Program Technical Assistance Center.
 Tons of info here, but one of my favorite resources for trainers is their page called Curriculum Resources.
 It’s got dozens and dozens of files you can download and use in your classes.
 (For future reference, if you want to navigate to that page from the WAPTAC home page, here’s the route: Using the cascading menus at the top, go to Training Resources > Training Tools > WAP Standardized Curricula > Curricula Resources.)

-Home Energy Pros is like the RESNET BPI group on LinkedIn but with photos and videos, too.
-Great info, events calendar, and discussions here.
-Home Energy Magazine is the magazine that HERS raters, BPI Building Analysts, and weatherization folks most often subscribe to.
+Home Energy Magazine is the magazine that BPI Building Analysts, weatherization folks, and other home energy pros most often subscribe to.
 Their website has improved greatly and includes stuff not found in the print version of the magazine.

 12. Building Green